Winter Story 2007

-Winter Story 2007 is the fourth release in the Winter Story album series of South Korean boy band Shinhwa.
+Winter Story 2007 is the fourth release in the Winter Story album series by the South Korean boy band Shinhwa.
 It was released on 5 December 2007 by Good Entertainment and distributed by Vitamin Entertainment.
 It is the group's first album in 11 months, since the release of Winter Story 2006–2007 in January 2007.
 It is also named differently compared to the rest of the series, having dropped '2008' suffix.

 The album featured three new tracks: "Game", "I’ll Never Let You Go", a Shinhwa’s signature dance song with strong beats and addictive rhythm, and mid-tempo "The Snowy Night" produced by leader Eric.